-Remember, never speak to police without an attorney present.
+Remember, never speak to police without a Salt Lake City protester defense attorney present.
 Never!
 Call an attorney immediately.
 An attorney will speak to the police on your behalf, get more details about the investigation, and then recommend whether a police interview is in your best interest.
 Often, an interview will not help and will only give police evidence that will help them and hurt you.

 For representation, you can ask for a government-appointed lawyer or hire your own, like Conyers & Nix, to help.
 If the cops ask, you don’t have to give details on whether or not you’re a U.S. citizen or where you were born.
 Of course, you can request a telephone call, and the police cannot listen to your call if you’re contacting your lawyer.

 After you get out of jail or detainment, make sure you write down everything you remember about the incident and take photos of any injuries you may have incurred.
 If your friends saw what happened or you know any other witnesses, reach out to them for details as well.